ACCESS

 Personal Assistance (PA) tickets: The Old Market provides Personal Assistance (PA) tickets across all our events for customers who would otherwise be unable to attend the venue.
 We accept this at face value and on a basis of trust (no proof required).
 If you require a PA ticket alongside your booking, please contact us ahead of your visit to arrange this.

-Click here to see where current Wheelchair + PA spaces are located on our seating plan (the spaces are highlighted in grey)
+Click here to see where Wheelchair + PA spaces are located on our full seating plan

-Click here to see where future Wheelchair + PA spaces are located on our seating plan (the spaces are highlighted in grey)
+Click here to see where Wheelchair + PA spaces are located on our rake-only seating plan

 TRAVEL AND ARRIVAL GUIDE